 The Belgian Cook-Book (1915)

-The Belgian dessert recipes have been sent by Belgian refugees from all parts of the United Kingdom, and it is through the kindness of these correspondents that I have been able to compile it.
+The traditional Belgian dessert recipes have been sent by Belgian refugees from all parts of the United Kingdom, and it is through the kindness of these correspondents that I have been able to compile it.

 It is difficult to give any general directions for sweets.
 They should be made to look attractive, and they should be constantly varied. —Mrs. Luck